Skip to contents

 Volcano plots

 The plotVolcano() function returns volcano plots with the specified significance cutoffs.
 If more than 1 comparison is present in your results data frame, a list of volcano plots will be returned which can be accessed by the ‘$’ operator.
+By default, proteins that have any imputed values in the two conditions compared will be specified.
 Check the help page for plotVolcano() (?plotVolcano) to see the different options for labeling specific points in the volcano.

 plotVolcano(res_man) # Default volcano plot if one comparison is present.